 If you would like to wait inside (no car or mobile phone for instance), enter the building 5 minutes before your appointment time.
-I will meet you at the door, or take a seat in the waiting room if I’m not there.
+Please take a seat in the waiting room if I’m not there.

 If you do need to take a seat in the waiting room make sure you keep a two

 metre distance from all other clinic visitors at all times.

 If possible pay by card or bank transfer, not with cash.

 Read through section 3 for more detail on social distancing, handwashing and mask wearing during your visit.

 Please sanitise your hands before entering the clinic (see below).

 2. Do not attend your appointment if..

 Please check through the following questions and if the answer is yes to any of them please do not attend, instead get in touch by calling the clinic.
 Please note: the clinic will try and contact you the day before your appointment to ask these questions.

 Have you had a high temperature? (this can mean feeling hot to touch on your chest and back - you do not need to measure your temperature)